 Here is an example of how to write this section in your Statement in Support of a Claim for PTSD:

 I suffer from severe symptoms of PTSD and now have hyper-sensitivity to lights and loud noises, near constant anxiety and depression, suicidal thoughts, constant panic attacks, sweating, heart racing, ringing in my ears, tingling in my arms, mouth, and lips, dry mouth, headaches, severe insomnia, significant impairment of my short-term and long-term memory, severe anger issues, and paranoia.
 These symptoms affect me constantly, and I have no control over them.
 I was referred to a VA Mental Health clinic and have begun regular therapy with a Psychologist and a Psychiatrist.
-I was formally diagnosed with PTSD in 2006 (see pages 28, 33, 52, and 72 of the attached VA Medical Records) and I’m seeking an increase in my PTSD rating because my symptoms are now worse.
+I was formally diagnosed with PTSD in 2006 (see pages 28, 33, 52, and 72 of the attached VA Medical Records).
+I’m seeking an increase in my PTSD rating because my symptoms are now worse.

 Expert Tip: Pay close attention to the mental health symptoms listed at CFR Title 38, Part 4, Schedule for Rating Disabilities.
-You should have a basic idea of what your eligible for by law by looking at the VA rating criteria for mental health.
+You should have a basic idea of what you’re eligible for by law by looking at the VA rating criteria for mental health.

 In the final part of your PTSD statement, you should explain how your PTSD negatively affects your work, life, and social functioning.

 My PTSD has negatively affected my work and life in many ways.
 I’ve been divorced twice and don’t have relationships with my children anymore.
-I lost my job because I can’t get along with my co-workers and supervisors, could not concentrate on my work, took too many sick days for depression and anxiety, and I had angry outbursts at my boss, co-workers, and customers.
+I lost my job because I couldn’t get along with my co-workers and supervisors, could not concentrate on my work, took too many sick days for depression and anxiety, and I had angry outbursts at my boss, co-workers, and customers.
 I often forget people and places, suffer from severe memory loss, forget where I’m driving to and from, I have severe depression, chronic anxiety, constant panic attacks, and constantly check windows, doors, and locks out of OCD-like paranoia.
 The other day I had road rage so badly when someone cut me off, that I attempted to drive him off the road and fight.
 I’ve tried vet centers, medications, mindfulness, etc., and receive little to no relief.

-VA PTSD Increase Tip #3: Overprepare for Your VA C&P Exam for PTSD
+VA PTSD Increase Tip #3: Over Prepare for Your VA C&P Exam for PTSD

 Here are my top 5 tips to prepare for your C&P exam for PTSD increase:

 #1.
 Know what’s in your medical records!
-There is no substitute for knowing what’s in your service treatment records, VA medical records, or any private medical records.
+There is no substitute for knowing what’s in your service treatment records, VA medical records, or private medical records.

 #3.
 Review CFR, Title 38, Part 4, the Schedule for Rating Disabilities for mental health conditions.

 #4.
 Do NOT have your best day…this does NOT mean to lie or stretch the truth.
 That’s illegal.
 It means you need to tell the examiner how you are on your very worst days.
-What does a normal day look like for you?
+What does an average day look like for you?
 What challenges do you have?
 Are you struggling at work?
 If so, why?
 How are your relationships?
 Do you have friends?
 If not, why?

 Deserve a HIGHER VA Rating?